 b zero is the estimate of the regression constant beta zero, while b one is the estimate of beta one, and x is the sample data for the independent variable.

 You now know what simple linear regression is.
-Check out our Statistics for Data Science and Business Analysis course here.
+Curious to learn more?
+Check out our all-in-one Data Science Training.